ScuffleCloud/.github/README.md

 ## Contact

-If you have any questions, please contact us at [opensource@scuffle.tv](mailto:opensource@scuffle.tv)
+If you have any questions, please contact us at [opensource@scuffle.cloud](mailto:opensource@scuffle.cloud)

 ## License